antonioSF/css/README.md

 .main_menu { }
 ```
+For a more detailed and complex naming approach, read about the use of [BEM Methodology](#bem).

 #### Properties
 Are human-readable identifiers that indicate which stylistic features (e.g. font, width, background color) you want to change.
 Properties are key-value pairs, and a rule declaration can contain one or more property declarations.